 Strategies to Build Intrinsic Motivation.
 "The fox leapt high to grasp the grapes, but the delicious-looking fruit remained just out of reach of his snapping jaws.

-Most students don’t spend much time thinking about learning generally or how they learn specifically.
-Avoiding "Learned Helplessness".
-We all have students that just want to "get it right.
+Avoiding "Learned Helplessness" We all have students that just want to "get it right.

 " We all have students that constantly seek the attention of the teacher.
 "Did I get this right? " "Is this what you want? " Metacognition: Nurturing Self-Awareness in the Classroom.
 How do children gain a deeper understanding of how they think, feel, and act so that they can improve their learning and develop meaningful relationships?